EnableX/voice-inbound-bridge/README.md

-# **Basic Client Examples to demonstrate Inbound Calls with bridging using Enablex Voice APIs. **
+# Inbound Call Bridging: Using EnableX Programmable Voice APIs
 This example contains instructions how users can initiate Inbound Calls with Bridging .